RachelMizer/ProjectOrderly/docs/S4-Agile/Epic4-Business-Admin-Tools.md

 ---

-# US4.8 Sprint 4 QA Execution
+# US4.6 Sprint 4 QA Execution

-*"As a QA Lead, I want to track testing progress across all Sprint 4 items so that every feature — carry-overs and new admin work — is tested and verified before Sprint Review."*
+*"As a QA Lead, I want to track testing progress across all Sprint 4 items so that every feature is tested and verified before Sprint Review."*

 ---

-## US4.8 — Sprint 4 QA Execution
+## US4.6 — Sprint 4 QA Execution

 ### Description